AlainLich/Ocaml_Or_Haskell/README.md

 An experiment learning Haskell comparing similar code in Ocaml

 ## Warning
-Hopefully, I will fill this repository before mid-July 2023.
+Hopefully, I will fill this repository later (delayed).

 ## Description